How to Apply for Funding

 - Stipends are meant to cover travel and temporary living expenses related to their internship with stated employer.
 They are not considered a supplement for an internship salary or service to Notre Dame.
 Therefore all internship employment issues, etc. will be between the student and their internship employer, not the student and Notre Dame.
 Similarly, any funding questions must be directed to the Funding Experiential Team and not the student’s employer.

 - It is the student’s responsibility to notify The Career Center and return unused money either from incompletion of the agreed internship or if there are leftover funds due to budget and expenditure differences.
-Failure to notify The Career Center of extra funds or an incomplete internship results in being blocked from the Go IRISH job site and requires an in-person meeting with a Career Coach.
+Failure to notify The Career Center of extra funds or an incomplete internship results in being blocked from the Go IRISH job site and requires an in-person meeting with a Career Counselor.

 - Once approved for funding, the recipient’s responsibilities include: